smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 P=NP.
 Still, his algorithm might be really interesting on practical problems, and so I've filed it away to read the code when I get to the point when, maybe a year from now when I'm going to be writing up techniques for maximum cliques.

 I've done my lifetime share of checking proofs that P=NP and P!=NP and some years ago, I passed that threshold.
 So I'll never do it again.
 Still, there's a pretty serious thing that a lot of people looked at about six months ago, wasn't it?
-It turned out that it didn't pan out, but still the ideas coudn't be dismissed our of hand.
+It turned out that it didn't pan out, but still the ideas couldn't be dismissed out of hand.

 Now, I've also read proofs about [squaring the circle](https://en.wikipedia.org/wiki/Squaring_the_circle), too, in my youth.

 To my surprise I've found that I had already given this opinion 15 years ago, but I'm afraid what's going to happen in this question is that somebody maybe 50 years from now is going to prove that P=NP, and the proof is going to be something like this: that it equals NP because there are only finitely many reasons why it couldn't. [crowd laughs] In other words, a proof that could give us no algorithm, it just proves that there exists some exponent, but an algorithm that we'll never know is just out there.
 So then that was the wrong question to ask.
 Now, we already have some cases like this.
 There're some deep theorems in the [graph theory](https://en.wikipedia.org/wiki/Graph_theory) that say certain kinds of graphs, in order to test for these graphs, you can do it in polynomial time but nobody knows the algorithm.
 We just know that there's only a finite number of cases to try for but we don't know what those cases are.
 We just know that's not infinite.
 The paper by [Lovas](http://www.cs.cmu.edu/~wlovas/) that describes some of the paradoxes coming out of it.
 It's looking to me more and more like it's going to be that the number of possible algorithms is huge huge, and to show that none of those